bolnel/nelsite1/content/articles/free-scrum-agile-webinars-prepare-certification-exam.md

 **Related reading**: _Start with Why: How Great Leaders Inspire Everyone to Take Action_ by Simon Sinek.
 Available on [Amazon](https://www.amazon.com/Start-Why-Leaders-Inspire-Everyone/dp/1591846447) and [Barnes & Noble](https://www.barnesandnoble.com/w/start-with-why-simon-sinek/1016513563?ean=9781591846444).

-## How to implement continuous delivery?
+## 12. How to implement continuous delivery with Scrum?

 {{< youtube _wnd-eyPoMo >}}